-Virginia (Gina) Lodge has taken any opportunity that has come her way, including joining Fulfillment Supply Innovation (FSI) as CEO, serving as a cabinet member for former Governor Bredesen’s administration, serving as commissioner of the Tennessee Department of Human Services, an appointment by President Barack Obama to serve on the board of directors of the Tennessee Valley Authority and sharing her passion for education through STEM Preparatory Academy, Nashville Library Foundation and Harpeth Hall School Board of Trustees.
+Virginia (Gina) Lodge has taken any opportunity that has come her way, including joining FSI, Inc. as CEO, serving as a cabinet member for former Governor Bredesen’s administration, serving as commissioner of the Tennessee Department of Human Services, an appointment by President Barack Obama to serve on the board of directors of the Tennessee Valley Authority and sharing her passion for education through STEM Preparatory Academy, Nashville Library Foundation and Harpeth Hall School Board of Trustees.
 Her involvement in non-profits, politics and government is as interesting as it is diverse.
 As a Nashvillian, consider yourself lucky that Gina Lodge is an active member of our community.
 Take a moment to learn more about Gina and her work, and welcome her as today’s FACE of Nashville.

 Tell us about your background.